brightsign/BrightAuthor-Parser-Scripts/Guest-List/README.md

 Overview
 --------
-<p>This plug-in allows you to display a dynamic, numbered list of first and last names.
+<p>This parser script allows you to display a dynamic, numbered list of first and last names.
 This list can be remotely updated by editing a publicly accessible XML file. </p>

 Creating a List of Names
 ------------------------